 Investigator Briefing Meeting (IBM) and half day writing workshop

-The annual IBM for the Ngā Kanohi Kitea Grants was held on 16 July 2013 at the Waipuna Conference Centre, Mt Wellington, Auckland.
+The annual IBM for the Ngā Kanohi Kitea Grants will be held on Wednesday, 13 August 2014 at the Waipuna Conference Centre, Mt Wellington, Auckland.
 The IBM gives potential applicants information about the grant, administration and assessment processes and what is expected.
 There is also a half day writing workshop tailored to the HRC application process.
 The writing workshop is run by Whakauae Research Services who have expertise and knowledge in writing successful grant applications as well as being part of various HRC assessment and statutory committees.
 There is no cost to attend the workshop; however, spaces are limited and registration is necessary.
 To register for the IBM and writing workshop, please complete the registration form and email to Jaylene Wehipeihana by Monday, 11 August 2014.